 X is TBD (to be reported by companies) to account for lower loss (e.g., lower scintillation loss), and/or better performance of commercial satellites.

-TBS values and PHY bitrates: The TBS values are selected from table 16.5.1.2-2 for NB-IoT for NPUSCH in TS36.213 and the corresponding PHY bitrates and codec bitrate (assuming 7 bytes of packet header) are calculated for each bundling period.
+TBS values and PHY bitrates: The TBS values are selected from table 16.5.1.2-2 for NB-IoT for NPUSCH in TS36.213 and the corresponding PHY bitrates and codec bitrate (assuming 7 bytes of packet header) are calculated for each bundling period, as shown in Table 5.2.2.1-1, 5.2.2.1-2, and 5.2.2.1-3.

 NOTE 1: The final size of packet header depends on the conclusions reached by SA2 and RAN, including whether 1-byte MAC header is feasible.